vincentwoo/blog/_posts/2013-02-28-the-affirm-programming-puzzle.md

 You can't modulo or divide by anything obvious to get some aspect of the geometry.
 The hex at position 1000 could be almost anywhere.
 What does seem obvious, though, is that higher numbers must be on larger "rings" of hexagons.
-Indeed, closer examination shows that each larger ring of hexagons has 6 more nodes than the last.
+Closer examination shows that each larger ring of hexagons has 6 more nodes than the last.
 Therefore:

 <p>$$
   MaxNumOnRing(n) = ‎1 + ‎\sum\limits_{ring=0}^n 6ring        \\